-The Power of Productive Struggle in the Math Classroom: How Struggling Helps Develop Problem-Solving Skills
+The Power of Productive Struggle in the Math Classroom

 Figuring out the missing “x” integer in the equation isn’t always easy.
-When it comes to math, some answers aren’t straightforward and some problems simply stump students.
-But struggling shouldn’t be seen as a sign of failure.
+When it comes to math, some answers aren’t straightforward, and some problems simply stump and frustrate students.
+But struggling to find the right answer shouldn’t be seen as a sign of failure!
+In productive struggle, perseverance and effort are just as important as solving the problem.

-Students need to learn to overcome obstacles, think creatively to solve problems, and enjoy the process along the way.
+In order to succeed in math, students need to learn to overcome obstacles, think creatively to solve problems, and enjoy the process along the way.
 And through productive struggle, students learn to do just that!
+You may even find that students' negative feelings toward math are diminished as the focus shifts toward their individual ideas and experiences in math.

 What is productive struggle?

 Productive struggle refers to effortful learning that empowers students to solve problems and think outside the box.
-Often referred to as” the sweet spot of learning,” productive struggle is the point at which students are challenged but not overwhelmed.
+Often described as “the sweet spot of learning,” productive struggle is the point at which students are challenged but not overwhelmed.
+This balance is important as it ensures students are engaged and can rely on previous knowledge to think outside of the box!

-So why is the productive struggle process so important?
-There are numerous benefits to productive struggle.
+What makes the productive struggle process so important for learning math?
+There are numerous benefits to productive struggle for both students and teachers.

-- Develop deeper understanding - The productive struggle process requires students to use their own reasoning and background knowledge to come up with solutions.
-Doing so helps students develop a deeper, conceptual understanding of math.
+- Develop deeper conceptual understanding - The productive struggle process requires students to use their own reasoning and background knowledge to come up with solutions.
+Doing so helps students develop a deeper, conceptual understanding of math and critical thinking skills.

-- Support student-centered learning - In productive struggle, students are the ones taking the lead in their learning.
+- Support student-centered learning - In productive struggle, students take the lead in their learning.
 Students are engaged in independent and peer learning activities as the teacher facilitates.
 Student-centered learning helps develop problem-solving skills, encourages cooperation, and improves engagement.

-- Create a better understanding of students’ needs - Because students are at the center of productive struggle, teachers are able to hear and observe students' understanding and misconceptions.
+- Create a better understanding of students’ needs - Because students are at the center of productive struggle, teachers can hear and observe students' understanding and misconceptions.
 As teachers circle the classroom, they can gather data and provide real-time support.
-This information can later be used to better shape lesson plans to meet all students' needs.
+This information can later be used to better shape improved lesson plans to meet all students' needs.

-How to promote productive struggle in your classroom
+How do you promote productive struggle in the math classroom?

 - Give students time - Don’t make the mistake of rushing through math lessons.
 Allow students to think and work through tasks.
 Slowing down the learning process helps students retain information.